Fish-o/fish-o/README.md

 A playground for the backend can be found here: https://api.vrpartyleague.com/graphql go here obtain an api key (needed for certain mutations) https://vrpartyleague.com/giveMeMyApiKeyEvenThoughItsDangerous

+Backend Repo: https://github.com/VR-Party-League/VRPLBackEnd (the code is beautiful, in my opinioin)